 There is research that shows that children who have good phonological awareness skills (Rhyming is one of them!) tend to become better readers.
 Play with rhyming words with your child.
 Sing nursery rhymes and rhyming songs.
 Read books that have rhymes.

-Separate from their Parents
+10. Separate from Their Parents

 Separation anxiety is very common among children who are just beginning school.
 Kindergartners who are happy and comfortable in the school setting are off to a great start.
 Read here for more information about separation anxiety.